On the Effectiveness of Code Representation in Deep Learning-Based Automated Patch Correctness Assessment: Study Design

-We first consider TF-IDF to vectorize code snippets, which has been widely adopted in previous studies~\cite{siow2022learning}. \delete{Besides, following ODS~\cite{ye2021automated}, we select three types of hand-crafted code-related features, including code description features, contextual syntactic features, and repair pattern features.} In addition, Following ODS~\cite{ye2021automated}, we adopt all 202 hand-crafted features, which are categorized into three types (\ie code, context, and pattern) as per the original design of ODS.
+We first consider TF-IDF for vectorizing code snippets, which has been widely adopted in prior studies~\cite{siow2022learning}.
+In addition, Following ODS~\cite{ye2021automated}, we adopt all 202 hand-crafted features, which are categorized into three types (\ie code, context, and pattern) as per the original design of ODS.

 \textbf{TF-IDF Features.} TF-IDF is a common numerical statistic that reflects the relevance of a code token to the whole code sequence.
 In the patch correctness task, it is able to compute a vector for the patched program based on the term frequency and inverse document frequency, thereby diminishing the significance of common stopwords and amplifying the importance of more pertinent code tokens.\looseness=-1